Nihility-Ming/BWMAlertView/README.md

 ## Installation

-Drag `BWMCoverView/Classes` files into your project, and add `#include "BWMCoverView.h"` to the top of classes that will use it.
+Drag `BWMAlertView/Classes` files into your project, and add `#include "BWMAlertView.h"` to the top of classes that will use it.

 ## Usage